New Patient Forms

 If this will be your first visit please arrive at least 15 minutes early to fill out new patient paperwork.

 Bring your photo I.D. and all insurance cards.

 Know what your insurance covers before you arrive.
-We accept most major health insurance but are not providers for Eye Med, VSP, Spectera, Davis, FEP Blue or several other “add on” plans.
+We accept most major health insurance but are not providers for Eye Med, VSP, Spectera, Aetna Vision, United Healthcare Vision, FEP Blue or several other “add on” plans.

 Not all medical plans cover routine vision exams.
 If a refraction is required during your exam and your insurance does not cover this procedure, you will need to pay the $55 charge at the time of your visit.
 You can then submit a request for reimbursement from your insurance.

 Let us know what prescription and over-the-counter medications you are taking.

 When parents cannot accompany their minor children to an appointment a competent adult family member, such as a grandparent, may bring them.
 They will be asked to sign a Kinship Caregivers Informed Consent Declaration for Minors form.